 Your agency may request an extension of the award period to receive additional time to implement your award program.
 Such extensions do not provide additional funding.
-Awards may be extended a maximum of 24 months beyond the initial award expiration date.
-Any request for an extension beyond 24 months will be evaluated on a case-by-case basis.
+Awards may be extended a maximum of 36 months beyond the initial award expiration date.
+Any request for an extension beyond 36 months will be evaluated on a case-by-case basis.
 Only those recipients that can provide a reasonable justification for delays will be granted nocost extensions.
-Reasonable justifications may include technology implementation delays, training delays, or other circumstances that interrupt the 24 month award funding period.
-An extension allows your agency to compensate for such delays by providing additional time to complete the full 24 months of funding.
-2 C.F.R. § 200.308(d)(2).
+Reasonable justifications may include technology implementation delays, training delays, or other circumstances that interrupt the 36 month award funding period.
+An extension allows your agency to compensate for such delays by providing additional time to complete the full 36 months of funding.
+2 C.F.R. § 200.308(e)(2) and 2 C.F.R. § 200.309 .
 Extension requests must be received prior to the end date of the award.